 Hairless cat owners must attend to their pet’s ears.
 Hairless breeds tend to accumulate more dirt, sebum, and ear wax than other breeds because of the lack of hair in their ears.
 Make sure ear cleaning is included in your pet’s bath routine at least once a week.
 The same is true for dirt and debris under their nails and in their skin folds.
 At bath times, make sure you give your cat a thorough examination for accumulated dirt.

 Additionally, you’ll want to be careful with your hairless cat’s sun exposure.
-Like our own human skin, less hair means higher risk for sunburn and there is a risk of skin cancers if exposure is excessive.
+Like our own human skin, less hair means a higher risk for sunburn, and there is a risk of skin cancers if exposure is excessive.
 Limiting your cat’s exposure to outdoor sunlight and never allowing your hairless outside without you is ideal.
 These cats also struggle to stay warm in colder temperatures.
 Protective sweaters or jackets reduce sun exposure and help your cat stay warm when outdoors.

 Owning a hairless cat offers many benefits, including:

 All hairless breeds are known to be friendly and outgoing.
 They make great companions and usually get along well with other pets in the house, including dogs.
 Sphynx tend to be more demanding of attention than other cats, but hairless breeds, in general, are attention hogs.
-This is why many hairless cat lovers choose to bring two or more cats into their home because it relieves some of the demands on human attention.
+This is why many hairless cat lovers choose to bring two or more cats into their homes because it relieves some of the demands on human attention.

-These cats are mischievous, active, and playful, but also easy to train.
+These cats are mischievous, active, and playful but also easy to train.

 Not unless hair loss is associated with something that has nothing to do with your cat’s breed!
 Cats born hairless are just as healthy as other cats.
 Some people even consider hairless breeds generally healthier than other purebred cats.